Skrylar/ImpromptuModular/README.md

 ## Acknowledgements
+Impromptu Modular is not a single-person endeavor:

-Thanks to **Alfredo Santamaria**, **Nay Seven** and **Latif Fital** for suggesting improvements to PhraseSeq16.
-Special thanks to **Xavier Belmont** for suggesting improvements to the PhraseSeq modules, for testing/bug-reports, for designing the blank panel and the SMS-16, and for graciously providing the dark panels of all modules.
-A very special thank you to **Nigel Sixsmith** for the many fruitful discussions and numerous design improvements that were suggested for the PhraseSeq modules, for the concept proposal and development of GateSeq64, for detailed testing/bug-reports, and also for the [in-depth presentation](https://www.youtube.com/watch?v=KOpo2oUPTjg) of PhraseSeq16 and TwelveKey.
+* Thanks to **Nigel Sixsmith** for the many fruitful discussions and numerous design improvements that were suggested for the PhraseSeq modules, for the concept proposal and development of GateSeq64, for detailed testing/bug-reports, and also for the [in-depth presentation](https://www.youtube.com/watch?v=KOpo2oUPTjg) of PhraseSeq16 and TwelveKey.
+* Thanks to **Xavier Belmont** for suggesting improvements to the PhraseSeq modules, for testing/bug-reports, for designing the SMS-16 module and the blank panel, and for graciously providing the dark panels of all modules.
+* Thanks to **Alfredo Santamaria**, **Nay Seven** and **Latif Fital** for suggesting improvements to the PhraseSeq series of sequencers.